E.164

+History

+Recommendation E.164 is part of a series of standards (E.160–E.169, Numbering plan of the international telephone service) that represent a redefinition of the earlier specifications in Recommendation E.29 in the Red Books of 1960 and 1964.
+In 1960, an international numbering plan was defined for Europe and parts of western Asia, and some Mediterranean countries.
+In 1964, E.29 was expanded with a global code system based on world numbering zones.
+In the 1968 White Book, the definition of country codes was relegated to ITU Recommendation E.161.
+The first issue of E.164 was published in 1988 in Blue Book Fascicle II.2, under the title Numbering Plan for the ISDN Era.

 Recommendations

 E.163

 E.163 was the former ITU-T recommendation for describing telephone numbers for the public switched telephone network (PSTN).
 In the United States, this was formerly referred to as a directory number.
 E.163 was withdrawn, and some recommendations were incorporated into revision 1 of E.164 in 1997.

 E.164.1

 This recommendation describes the procedures and criteria for the reservation, assignment, and reclamation of E.164 country codes and associated identification code (IC) assignments.
 The criteria and procedures are provided as a basis for the effective and efficient utilization of the available E.164 numbering resources.

 E.164.2

-This recommendation contains the criteria and procedures for an applicant to be temporarily assigned a three-digit identification code within the shared E.164 country code +991 for the purpose of conducting an international non-commercial trial.
+This recommendation contains the criteria and procedures for an applicant to be temporarily assigned a three-digit identification code within the shared E.164 country code 991 for the purpose of conducting an international non-commercial trial.

 E.164.3

 This recommendation describes the principles, criteria, and procedures for the assignment and reclamation of resources within a shared E.164 country code for groups of countries.
 These shared country codes will coexist with all other E.164-based country codes assigned by the ITU.
 The resource of the shared country code consists of a country code and a group identification code (CC + GIC) and provides the capability for a group of countries to provide telecommunication services within the group.
 The Secretariat of the ITU Standardization Sector (ITU-T), the Telecommunication Standardization Bureau (TSB) is responsible for the assignment of the CC + GIC.